-Simultaneous TGA-DTA/DSC measures both heat flow (Differential Scanning Calorimetry) and weight changes (Thermogravimetry) in a material as a function of temperature or time in a controlled atmosphere.
+Simultaneous TGA/DSC measures both heat flow (green curve) and weight changes (orange curve) in a material as a function of temperature or time in a controlled atmosphere.
 Simultaneous measurement of these two material properties not only improves productivity but also simplifies interpretation of the results.

 The complimentary information obtained allows differentiation between endothermic and exothermic events which have no associated weight loss (e.g., melting and crystallization) and those which involve a weight loss (e.g., degradation).

-The LINSEIS STA Platinum Series (Simultaneous Thermal Analysis) can be used to determine simultaneous changes of mass (TG) and caloric reactions (DSC) of a sample in the temperature range from –150°C up to 2400°C. The unique characteristics of this product are highest precision, highest resolution and long term drift stability.
+The LINSEIS STA Simultaneous Thermal Analyzer can be used to determine simultaneous changes of mass (TG) and caloric reactions (DSC) of a sample in the temperature range from –150°C up to 2400°C. The unique characteristics of this product are highest precision, highest resolution and long term drift stability.

 - Glass point

 - Thermal stability